Vulpie/structures_and_testing/readme.md

 # Structures and tests

-Implementation of JavaScript structures using Test-driven development technique
+Implementation of data structures in JavaScript using Test-driven development technique

 ## Structures